citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorDetailAWCResponseModel.md

 `func (o *HypervisorDetailAWCResponseModel) UnsetMetadata()`

 UnsetMetadata ensures that no value is present for Metadata, not even an explicit nil
-### GetApiKey

-`func (o *HypervisorDetailAWCResponseModel) GetApiKey() string`

-GetApiKey returns the ApiKey field if non-nil, zero value otherwise.

-### GetApiKeyOk

-`func (o *HypervisorDetailAWCResponseModel) GetApiKeyOk() (*string, bool)`

-GetApiKeyOk returns a tuple with the ApiKey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetApiKey

-`func (o *HypervisorDetailAWCResponseModel) SetApiKey(v string)`

-SetApiKey sets ApiKey field to given value.

-### GetRegion

-`func (o *HypervisorDetailAWCResponseModel) GetRegion() string`

-GetRegion returns the Region field if non-nil, zero value otherwise.

-### GetRegionOk

-`func (o *HypervisorDetailAWCResponseModel) GetRegionOk() (*string, bool)`

-GetRegionOk returns a tuple with the Region field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRegion

-`func (o *HypervisorDetailAWCResponseModel) SetRegion(v string)`

-SetRegion sets Region field to given value.

-### GetMaximumConcurrentProvisioningOperations

-`func (o *HypervisorDetailAWCResponseModel) GetMaximumConcurrentProvisioningOperations() int32`

-GetMaximumConcurrentProvisioningOperations returns the MaximumConcurrentProvisioningOperations field if non-nil, zero value otherwise.

-### GetMaximumConcurrentProvisioningOperationsOk

-`func (o *HypervisorDetailAWCResponseModel) GetMaximumConcurrentProvisioningOperationsOk() (*int32, bool)`

-GetMaximumConcurrentProvisioningOperationsOk returns a tuple with the MaximumConcurrentProvisioningOperations field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMaximumConcurrentProvisioningOperations

-`func (o *HypervisorDetailAWCResponseModel) SetMaximumConcurrentProvisioningOperations(v int32)`

-SetMaximumConcurrentProvisioningOperations sets MaximumConcurrentProvisioningOperations field to given value.

-### HasMaximumConcurrentProvisioningOperations

-`func (o *HypervisorDetailAWCResponseModel) HasMaximumConcurrentProvisioningOperations() bool`

-HasMaximumConcurrentProvisioningOperations returns a boolean if a field has been set.

-### SetMaximumConcurrentProvisioningOperationsNil

-`func (o *HypervisorDetailAWCResponseModel) SetMaximumConcurrentProvisioningOperationsNil(b bool)`

- SetMaximumConcurrentProvisioningOperationsNil sets the value for MaximumConcurrentProvisioningOperations to be an explicit nil

-### UnsetMaximumConcurrentProvisioningOperations
-`func (o *HypervisorDetailAWCResponseModel) UnsetMaximumConcurrentProvisioningOperations()`

-UnsetMaximumConcurrentProvisioningOperations ensures that no value is present for MaximumConcurrentProvisioningOperations, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)